Rudy May: Early years

 May played high school baseball at Castlemont High School in Oakland, California.
 One of his high school teammates was future Hall-of-Famer Joe Morgan.
 Signed by the Minnesota Twins as an amateur free agent in 1962, May was one of the last players in Major League Baseball to be exempt from the later adoption of the Major League Baseball draft (which was formalized in 1964).
 He pitched in 32 games for Class A Bismarck-Mandan, with 11 wins and 11 losses, pitching 168 innings in 24 games.

 In 1963 May was selected first in the 1963 first-year player draft by the Chicago White Sox.
 He pitched over 300 innings in 1964, split between the Single-A Tidewater Tides and Triple-A Indianapolis Indians, with 17 wins and 8 losses in 207 innings in 30 appearances.

 After the 1964 season, May was traded by the White Sox to the Philadelphia Phillies for catcher Bill Heath and a player to be named later (Joel Gibson).
-The Phillies then traded May to the California Angels for pitcher Bo Belinsky.
+The Phillies then traded May to the Los Angeles Angels for pitcher Bo Belinsky.